 New You Dentures are designed using neuromuscular dentistry principles to ensure they reproduce your natural bite.
 This leads to improved comfort and improved function.
 We even verify the balance of your new bite using T-Scan digital bite measurement, which measures the forces all along your dentures in real time to ensure there are no painful pressure points.

 New You Dentures also utilize the most modern materials available.
 The teeth are made of advanced ceramics, similar to the ceramics used for porcelain veneers, all-ceramic dental crowns, and other cosmetic restorations.

 New You Dentures also make great implant dentures.
 The neuromuscular fitting technique helps ensure that they don’t suffer from excessive bite force, and the quality materials mean that they can provide natural, effective chewing.

-If you are looking to replace missing teeth, please call 201-439-8665 or email the River Edge Dental Center for Cosmetic & General Dentistry to learn which options are right for you.
+If you are looking to replace missing teeth, please call 201-343-4044 or email River Edge Dental, New Jersey’s center for cosmetic & general dentistry to learn which options are right for you.